PedroFerreira11/IntegrationHub/README.md

   - Header: `x-api-key`
   - Value: `target-secret-key`

-When you create endpoints in IntegrationHub, use those values.
+When creating endpoints in IntegrationHub, use those values.

 ## Database Setup